PistoiaHELM/HELMWebEditor/Readme.md

 ### How to show HELM molecules in view-only mode ###

-Technically you need only the Canvas for viewonly mode to display HELM structure.
+Technically you need only the Canvas for view-only mode to display HELM structure.
 The Canvas is JSDraw.
 So you need to do the following:

 - Load Monomer Library using <script type=’text/javascipt’ src=’….’></script>
 - Create a DIV as placeholder